-The elementary school PACT department provides advanced learning experiences for high ability students.
-PACT Resource Specialists serve the schools on a rotating schedule, offering students the opportunity to participate in challenging activities in areas such as science, humanities, mathematics, and language arts.
-ACE, Prime Time and PACT are the three programs offered in our elementary buildings.
+PACT provides curriculum enrichment experiences for academically gifted students.
+Teachers trained in gifted education conduct classroom screenings at the beginning of each semester.
+Topics are offered on a rotating schedule, allowing students the opportunity to participate in a variety of challenging activities such as science, humanities, mathematics, and language arts.